roryday/Portfolio-Investment-Strategy-using-Prophet-Model/README.md

 # Portfolio-Investment-Strategy-using-Prophet-Model
 ## Summary
-This project demonstrates a project for evaluating and optimizing ETF investment strategies using prophet forecast based rebalancing.
-Dollar Cost Averaginf Period is optimized using parameters Sharpe and Sortino Ratio.
-Based on Optimized Strategy, dynamic rebalancing suggestions are given.
+This project focuses on evaluating and optimizing ETF investment strategies through forecast-based rebalancing using Prophet.
+The Dollar Cost Averaging (DCA) interval is optimized based on risk-adjusted performance metrics, specifically Sharpe and Sortino ratios.
+The final model provides dynamic rebalancing recommendations aligned with the selected optimal strategy.

 ---